IBM-Bluemix-Docs/sap-hana/hana-general-iaas-concepts.md

 ## Support

-[{{site.data.keyword.cloud_notm}} Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) handles any support questions and issues that might arise through various outlets, including chat, phone, and ticket-based support.
-Customer support is offered at no cost to all {{site.data.keyword.cloud_notm}} customers and covers most tickets that are placed each day.
+[{{site.data.keyword.cloud_notm}} Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) handles any support questions and cases that might arise through various outlets, including chat, phone, and case-based support.
+Customer support is offered at no cost to all {{site.data.keyword.cloud_notm}} customers and covers most cases that are placed each day.
 For more information, see [Getting Customer Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).

 You can also continue to create tickets through SAP Support that are related to your {{site.data.keyword.cloud_notm}} IaaS and SAP products.
 For more information, see [SAP Support)](https://support.sap.com/en/index.html){: external} and [SAP Note 2414820)](https://launchpad.support.sap.com/#/notes/2414820){: external}.